 Emission deductions are available for using clean energy sources, or by purchasing greenhouse gas offsets and renewable energy credits.
 Under LL97 of 2019, the following count as clean distributed energy sources:

 - Hydroelectricity, solar photovoltaics, geothermal wells or loops, tidal energy, wave energy, energy from water currents in general, and wind.

 - Energy storage: batteries, thermal systems, mechanical systems, compressed air storage and superconducting equipment.

 Alternative Compliance Options for Buildings with Limited Capital

 Reducing building emissions can require a significant investment over time, and funds may be limited in properties such as rent-regulated apartment buildings.
 These buildings can meet LL97 of 2019 by applying prescriptive energy efficiency measures, instead of reducing emissions below a limit.

-Adding insulation to steam condensate tank or water tanks.
+- Adding insulation to steam condensate tanks or water tanks.

 The option of reducing emissions below the limit is also available for these buildings.
 If a building owner can meet LL97/2019 with this approach, the prescriptive energy efficiency measures are no longer required.

 The first building emissions report is due in May 2025, but the recommendation for property owners is to start working on energy efficiency as soon as possible.

 - Reducing emissions from a building can take years, especially for properties in the top 20% of emitters.